 The Social Media Marketing course offers a very current and interesting blend of theory and hands-on application, including how to evaluate and select the most appropriate social media tools for a particular purpose, how to use them effectively and how to track and measure the success of a campaign.
 You will understand how to analyze and recommend the most appropriate strategy and tactics to succeed with social media in a constantly changing environment.
-[Course outline for Summer 2017]
+[Course outline for Fall 2018]

 Use this page to find information about assignments and due dates, plus links to all the required readings and video for each week of the course.